mia-platform/documentation/docs/info/service-level-agreements.md

 The Mia Service Level Agreement (**“SLA”**) describes the service availability commitment for the Mia Cloud Hosting Service under the Terms of Service or Subscription Agreement between Mia S.r.l. (“Provider”) and its Customer.

 During the period of your Mia Cloud Hosting Services, Mia S.r.l. will use any commercially reasonable efforts to make the Mia Cloud Hosting Services available with a Monthly Service Availability (Uptime) as detailed below in the section *Service Levels*.
-If Mia does not meet the Service Level, Customers will be eligible to receive a Service Credit after opening an Incident Ticket.

 ## Definitions